Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

 ![STD Rolling deviation](https://github.com/Razyapoo/Thesis-Documentation/blob/master/Archive/Documentation/Images%20for%20wiki/data_analysis_rolling_window.png)

 **NOTE:** Diagrams are interactive.
 Use the following combinations:
-   - **ctrl + left mouse + "mouse move"**: allows to pan a diagram view
+   - `ctrl + left mouse + "mouse move"`: allows to pan a diagram view
-   - **ctrl + mouse wheel**: allows to zoom in / out a diagram
+   - `ctrl + mouse wheel`: allows to zoom in / out a diagram
-   - **hovering the mouse over the lines**: shows timestamp (in hour:min:sec for better analysis) + UWB measurement recorded at that time
+   - `hovering the mouse over the lines`: shows timestamp (in hour:min:sec for better analysis) + UWB measurement recorded at that time

 4. Set a threshold to split the dataset into standing periods

 ![Threshold](https://github.com/Razyapoo/Thesis-Documentation/blob/master/Archive/Documentation/Images%20for%20wiki/data_analysis_threshold.png)

-   - When "Calculate" is pressed, the mean values (segment / period representatives) are calculated for each standing period.
+   - When `Calculate` is pressed, the mean values (segment / period representatives) are calculated for each standing period.

 5. Assign each period with corresponding Ground Truth distance